Benedicht/superluminal4u3d/README.md

 ## Prerequisites

 A working installation of [Superluminal](https://www.superluminal.eu) in a default Program Files forlder.
-Unity3D 2021.2 or newer for [Unmanaged function pointer support](https://docs.unity3d.com/2021.2/Documentation/Manual/CSharpCompiler.html).

 ## Installation